earth-artificial-intelligence/earth_ai_book_materials/chapter_07/README.md

 In this chapter, our ultimate objective is to guide you in building a conceptual hydrologic model using PyTorch constructs that seamlessly integrate with the broader machine learning infrastructure.
 We start with an introduction to the PyTorch ecosystem and delve into automatic differentiation, a foundational concept in modern machine learning.

-Equipped with automatic differentiation and numerical optimization techniques, we embark on a journey to blend domain-specific Ordinary Differential Equations (ODEs) with neural networks.
+Equipped with automatic differentiation and numerical optimization techniques, we can start to blend domain-specific Ordinary Differential Equations (ODEs) with neural networks.
 We begin by demonstrating these principles using a simple non-linear reservoir model and synthetic data, illuminating the inner workings of this cohesive framework.

 Building upon this foundation, we construct a variant of a conceptual hydrologic model, parameterized by PyTorch, and train it as we would a neural network.
 We delve into model performance analysis and explore intermediate processes such as evapotranspiration and soil storage to gain deeper insights into our trained model's behavior.